zdu-strong/transparent-republic/README.md

 ## 🔷 4.
 President<br/>

-The President holds all executive power.
-All orders are carried out by the relevant departments and are permanently recorded.
-Major orders are subject to a three-day delay, allowing the National Supervisory Council to review and oversee them.<br/>
+The president holds full executive authority.
+All orders shall be reviewed and approved by the ministers of the relevant departments before execution, and shall be permanently recorded.<br/>

 ## 🔷 5.
 Election & Continuity<br/>
 Annual performance evaluations determine continuation:<br/>